The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.3/5

-This barbecue is a brilliant option if you’re after something that gets the basics of barbecuing right, so it won a BBC Gardeners' World Magazine Best Buy for the best basic barbecue.
+This barbecue is a brilliant option if you’re after something that gets the basics of barbecuing right, so it won a BBC Gardeners' World Magazine Best Buy for the best basic gas barbecue.
 It’s worth noting that while the majority of the build could be done by just one person, the quality of the manual is seriously lacking.
-On test, it left the builder to work out a considerable amount on their own, owing to the poor-quality images and the lack of text.
-It’s a little wobbly, and we also think the overall height of the barbecue is a little short – on our 5'5" tester, the grill sits just below the hips.
+On test, it left me to work out a considerable amount on my own, owing to the poor-quality images and the lack of text.
+It’s a little wobbly, and I also think the overall height of the barbecue is a little short – on a 5'5" tester, the grill sits just below the hips.
 This isn’t a barbecue for experts; rather, it's geared toward someone who wants a simple barbecue for basic dishes, but it’s all you need to get grilling.

 It features a large, generous grilling area with a double burner and enough space to comfortably cook for four people.
 This model takes just five minutes to heat up and provides an even and consistent heat, right to the edges.
 It’s also particularly responsive to changes in temperature, and overall, it cooks well, with wonderfully defined grill lines and excellent sealing.
-The faux-leather handle is a particular hit, keeping the handle cool in style.
-It's lightweight and easily moves around thanks to the chunky wheels.
+I loved the stylish faux-leather handle, which remained cool.
+It's lightweight, and I found it easy to move around thanks to the chunky wheels.

 The best of the rest